Narcissistic Projection: Know It & Handle It (With Examples)

 This goes hand in hand with refusing to take any responsibility for their actions or duties.

-7 Narcissistic Projection Examples
+7 Examples of Narcissistic Projection

 1. Accusing others of being selfish: Narcissists may accuse others of selfishness, while completely disregarding their own selfish actions.